animegolem/pirate-extensions-extended/Bill_of_Materials.md

 ### Ear Plugs

 1. A reasonably competent 3D printer is required in order to create the mold.
-See [print-settings](https://github.com/HTangl/pirate-extensions-extended/blob/main/print-settings.md).

 2. A two part, kneadable silicone.
 This should be between shore 40-65a so it is soft enough to form a perfect seal but firm enough that it will not deform and vary placement.
 The original paper suggests 55A is ideal if possible.